cindytwilliams/alerts/README.md

 # alerts

-read from emergency alerts RSS feed and display as a ticker
+read from the emergency alerts RSS feed and display the lastest entries as a ticker